peterweissbier/QEMU-KVM-virt-manager/README.md

 ---

-### Tweaks
+### fix qemu session

-Check the output of virsh uri.
+Check the output of the command virsh uri.
 If it returns qemu:///session, but you're using a qemu:///system connection in Virt-Manager, change it to qemu:///system like this:

 edit your .bashrc file via sudo nano $HOME/.bashrc and add